 Penn Medicine uses a wide array of Epic solutions, and after an EMR double upgrade─going from Epic 2010 to 2012 and then to 2014─UPHS found a need for training and workflow integrations across the broad spectrum of its Epic applications.

-A prime challenge of EHR adoption or replacement for many organizations is effective on-boarding and efficient workflow integration.
-For Perelman School of Medicine at the University of Pennsylvania, this meant educating providers on ways to customize their Epic EMR in order to make them more efficient and improve the quality of their documentation while also reinforcing standardized workflows for the clinical support staff.
+A prime challenge of EHR adoption or upgrade for many organizations is effective on-boarding and efficient workflow integration.
+For the University of Pennsylvania Health System, this meant educating providers on ways to customize its Epic EMR for increased efficiency and improved quality of documentation while also reinforcing standardized workflows for the clinical support staff.